You want smart political talk without the meltdowns?

 It's across the board.

-Uh but the Democratic Party, however, is still it's still consolidated around him, and I just don't see it cracking as I thought it might a few months ago.
+And I just don't see it cracking as I thought it might a few months ago.

 So there's a Wall Street Journal opinion piece out today by Robert F. Kennedy Jr., and I had him on TV just so happens last night.

-That that's not happening among Democratic pundits or the Democratic media yet.
+That's not happening among Democratic pundits or the Democratic media yet.

 Well, remember, the party is generally controlled by the president in office.

-Generally the president in office makes the party appointments.
+Generally, the president in office makes the party appointments.

 So let me go to Vietnam this week.

-And and you know me well enough.
+And you know me well enough.

 I think I've been way ahead of the curve about what I believe is Joe Biden's very weak, frail physical state and his cognitive decline.

-I believe it has gotten you know dramatically worse, culminating in his own staff having to cut his mic in Vietnam after, and it's a rather long tape, But I really want you to hear it because it's so bad, and for me as an American, it's humiliating.
+I believe it has gotten dramatically worse, culminating in his own staff having to cut his mic in Vietnam after, and it's a rather long tape, but I really want you to hear it because it's so bad.

 I want you to listen and comment on it.